 Screenshots in this Journal come from Tarosan’s longplay of the RPGe translation of FFV on the Super Famicom, available from World of Longplays (YouTube).
-Or at least… I think it’s the RPGe translation.
+Or at least… I think it’s the RPGe translation?
 I’m not aware of any other, but I can’t find any credit in the video or description!
 Did I miss it?
 GBA screenshots also come from World of Longplays (YouTube), this time by Valis77.

 So with those iOS considerations out of the way, let’s take a look at the game itself.
 Final Fantasy V begins in the castle of Tycoon, a kingdom in… uh…

-We learn that the King, who besides the tent he’s using as a shirt is wearing something that looks a cross between a mardi gras accessory and a Power Rangers mask, is going to take the last Wind Drake, Hiryu, to go to the Wind Shrine.
+We learn that the King, who besides the tent he’s using as a shirt is wearing something that looks a cross between a mardi gras mask and a Power Rangers mask, is going to take the last Wind Drake, Hiryu, to go to the Wind Shrine.
 His gettup is probably supposed to remind us of dragoons, though all the dragoons predating him in the series (and even the ones in this game) wore full helmets rather than domino masks, so I’m probably stretching.
 The king tells Lenna that he’s planning to investigate the Wind Crystal of this world, because he’s worried about its safety due to the way the wind has been behaving.
 He heads off, and the game begins jumping around from scene to scene at this point.
 To put the scenes in chronological order, the King arrives at the Crystal just in time to see it shatter into itty bitty pieces.
 As you can imagine, this is bad.

-As Bartz pries Lenna out of the meteorite’s wake with a spatula, no doubt, they chat and run into an old man they pull out from nearly under the meteorite itself (hrm, I just had a thought about that… nevermind for now).
+As Bartz pries Lenna out of the meteorite’s wake with a spatula no doubt, they chat and run into an old man they pull out from nearly under the meteorite itself (hrm, I just had a thought about that… nevermind for now).
 The man introduces himself as Galuf and, of course, he has amnesia.
 Someone has to, this was a nineties RPG.
 Still, when Lenna mentions the Wind Shrine, Galuf becomes convinced he was going there too, and they head off, leaving Bartz behind when Bartz admits that he just straight-up doesn’t care.
 Nice guy, I like him already!

 Unfortunately for Bartz, Boco takes offence and brake-slams his rider straight into a wall, and Bartz’s decision is accelerated when Goblins start attacking and earthquakes begin.
-The meteor is apparently responsible for the earthquakes, and possibly even the Goblins, since, as we’ve learned in Final Fantasy III, earthquakes are eldritch magic that can do absolutely anything.
+The meteor is apparently responsible for the earthquakes, and possibly even the Goblins, since, as we’ve learned in Final Fantasy III, earthquakes are eldritch magic that can do absolutely anything the writers want them to.
 The earthquakes will soon be used to explain why Lenna can’t get to the Wind Shrine, even though this forces the game to pretend nearly an entire continent’s coastline sunk beneath the waves, which seems like just a teensy bit of a stretch, no matter how dramatic your earthquake or how elaborate your imagination.
-Bartz fights off the Goblins (the game is an Active Time Battle game not yet all that distinct from FFIV, so I don’t have anything particular to say about it at teh moment) and rushes after the others, who can’t escape the earthquake damage without the help of a Chocobo.
+Bartz fights off the Goblins (the game is an Active Time Battle game not yet all that distinct from FFIV, so I don’t have anything particular to say about it at the moment) and rushes after the others, who can’t escape the earthquake damage without the help of a Chocobo.
 Boco is the real hero of the hour, but when everyone wakes up a few hours early, Bartz gets all the credit.
 Oh well.
 We love you, Boco.

 Inside, we snuck past the pirates (all of them asleep on their feet, moments after arriving) and spent about five minutes swapping between rooms and trying to steal the ship without success before we realized we had to approach the wheel of the ship from the opposite side.
-Of course, we were immediately stopped by the pirate’s captain, who had been given a unique sprite from the beginning and so was obviously important.
+Naturally, we were immediately stopped by the pirate’s captain, who had been given a unique sprite from the beginning and was obviously important.

 Faris has the party thrown in the brig of the ship – as it turns out, there isn’t a prison in the hideout – and has them brought back out for questioning much later.
 There, she notices Lenna has a mysterious pendant that matches Faris’ own.
-I should point out at this point that Faris and Lenna at least initially seemed to have the same hair colour to me, leading me to believe they were sisters, but when Kyle first passed me the iPad, it was clear that Lenna’s was pink and Faris’ clearly distinct in fuchsia.
+I should point out at this point that Faris and Lenna at least initially seemed to have the same hair colour to me, leading me to believe they were sisters, but when Kyle first passed me the iPad, it was clear that Lenna’s was pink and Faris’ distinct in fuchsia.
 That said, everybody’s still blonde in their portraits, so maybe I’m not so far off.
 Faris agrees to take the party to the Wind Shrine, and reveals that her ship can still move without wind thanks to Syldra, a sea serpent Faris had been raised with “like a sibling.”

 Beyond the boss, we entered the crystal chamber and found the Wind Crystal as we had previously left it in cinematic: shattered.
 In the midst of the crystal chamber, we heard voices, and the distant Crystals called out to us, each identifying with a particular hero.
-The Crystal of Fire claimed Faris, Water claimed Lenna (odd given her connection to the Wind Shrine), Earth claimed Galuf and the spirit of the ruined Wind Crystal claimed Bartz.
+The Crystal of Fire claimed Faris, Water claimed Lenna (odd, considering her plot connection to the Wind Shrine), Earth claimed Galuf, and the spirit of the ruined Wind Crystal claimed Bartz.
 Lenna’s father then appeared in a vision or ghost of some sort.
 I thought it was his ghost at the time, but we saw evidence of him alive later on in the game.
 He proclaimed the group the Light Warriors and floated away, much to Lenna’s protest.
 Now don’t anybody comfort her or anything!
 FFV has moments like this where it shows the party isn’t quite unified yet, and I appreciate what they do for characterization, but it’s still a little funny how everyone just sort of shuffles their feet rather than say anything to Lenna.